 - 16 oz. spinach

-- 1/3 cup grated Parmesan cheese + 2 more Tablespoons to garnish
+- 1/3 cup grated Parmesan cheese, plus 2 tbsp. to garnish

-- Melt 2 Tablespoons of butter in a medium saucepan over medium heat.
-Add the spinach in batches and heat until it is all wilted.
-Remove it from the pan and add one more tablespoon of butter to the top.
+- Melt 2 Tablespoons of butter in a saucepan over medium heat.
+Add the spinach and cook until wilted.
+Remove from heat and stir in 1 more tablespoon of butter.
 Set aside.

-Mix in the wilted spinach.
+- Add the cooked spinach.
 Transfer to a bowl and top with 2 Tablespoons of grated Parmesan and freshly cracked pepper.
 Serve!